MEDVEDx64/JayWormNET/README.md

 Build
 =====

-To build *FryWormNET* in automated way, you need *Apache Ant*.
+To build *JayWormNET* in automated way, you need *Apache Ant*.
-*FryWormNET* uses *nProperty* library to parse the main configuration file, so you need to download it first and put it into 'lib' directory.
+*JayWormNET* uses *nProperty* library to parse the main configuration file, so you need to download it first and put it into 'lib' directory.
 You can get it [here](http://jfork.googlecode.com/svn/tags/nproperty/nproperty-1.1.jar).
 Then, type `ant`; output JAR will be created in the 'build' folder.
-Before building, you may want to change FryWormNET's default configuration files in 'config' directory.
+Before building, you may want to change JayWormNET's default configuration files in 'config' directory.

 License
 =======